awsdocs/aws-proton-user-guide/doc_source/ag-env-delete.md

 1. In the [AWS Proton console](https://console.aws.amazon.com/proton/), choose **Environments**\.

-1. In the list of environments, select the radio button to the left of the environment you want to delete\.
+1. In the list of environments, select the radio button to the left of the environment that you want to delete\.

 1. Choose **Actions** and then **Delete**\.